carpentries-incubator/lc-litsearchr/_episodes/07-interacting-with-r.md

 ## The `collapse` argument to the paste() function tells R that
-when we join together the elements of the my_char character vector, we'd like to separate them with single spaces.
+when we join together the elements of the my_char character vector, we would like to separate them with single spaces.
 ~~~
 {: .language-r}